Treatment Options - Pomalyst

 How is Pomalyst and low-dose dexamethasone taken?

-Pomalyst is taken orally at a dose of 4mg daily for three out of four weeks (days 1-21 of each 28-day cycle).
+Pomalyst is taken orally at a dose of 2 to 4mg daily for three out of four weeks (days 1-21 of each 28-day cycle).
 Each Pomalyst capsule should be taken with water.
 Pomalyst should not be taken with food and should be taken at least 2 hours before or 2 hours after a meal.
 Dexamethasone is taken at a dose of 40mg weekly.
 The dose of dexamethasone is reduced to 20mg weekly for patients older than 75 years old.

 Typically, aspirin or another blood thinner is taken along with Pomalyst and low dose dexamethasone.